 This measure has been NQF-endorsed since 2002 and is used for public reporting, payment, and quality improvement programs at the health plan level, and in public reporting at the clinician level.
-When recommending this measure, the Committee stated the importance of the retinal exam to diabetes patients, as diabetes is the leading cause of blindness in adults aged 20-74 years.
+When recommending this measure, the Committee stated the importance of the retinal exam to diabetes patients, as diabetes is the leading cause of blindness in adults ages 20-74.
 The Committee agreed that there was a strong demonstration of reliability at the health plan level of analysis but expressed concerned at the weaker demonstration of reliability at the clinician level.
-Ultimately, the Committee found the physician-level reliability to be acceptable, determining it to be an artifact of the data tested through the NCQA Diabetes Recognition Program.
+Ultimately, the Committee found the physician-level reliability to be acceptable, determining it to be an artifact of the data tested through the NCQA DRP.